robertquitt/robertquitt.github.io/about.md

 ## Me

 I'm Robert.
-As of December 2020, I work as a software engineer.
+I like to make things, on the computer or otherwise.
+In my time away from my computer, I enjoy long walks and nature.
+Lately I've been learning about ham radio and rockhounding (amateur geology).

 ## My Projects

-I'm currently working on [RoboSub][robosub], a competition to build and program an autonomous underwater vehicle.
+I've worked on [RoboSub][robosub], a competition to build and program an autonomous underwater vehicle.

-I've worked on various sysadmin projects with [CSUA][csua] and [UC Berkeley IEEE][ieee].
+I've worked on various sysadmin projects with [UC Berkeley CSUA][csua] and [UC Berkeley IEEE][ieee].

 [csua]: https://csua.berkeley.edu/
 [ieee]: https://ieee.berkeley.edu/